-Each teacher must supply a copy of his or her grading procedures/syllabi to the students, parents/guardians, and the principal/designee.
+Each teacher must supply a copy of his or her grading procedures/syllabi, as aligned with the SPP&G Handbook, to the students, parents/guaradians, and the principal/designee.
 The Infinite Campus gradebook should also align with the SPP&G Handbook and syllabus.
 Parents/Guardians may obtain information about grading procedures from their child, through online resources, at Open House, and during parent-teacher conferences.